 Current and Future Picture of the Healthcare Workforce

 The health care workforce that is retiring now and in the next decade is primarily male and white.
 It is not representative of the diverse population of the state.
 This workforce is not being replaced by enough new professionals with either the numbers or the diversity needed to provide adequate health care in the future.
 The NM Department of Workforce Solutions annual reports over the past few years show a significant increase in the percentage of healthcare related jobs, going from 10% in 2002, to a level of 16.1% in 2015.
 Nationwide, the healthcare industry is projected to represent 20 percent of all jobs by 2024, and New Mexico may well have a higher percentage of healthcare jobs. highest level of overall growth in a sector of the economy in the County.
 Continued growth is expected for the coming years, projected to be 28.8 percent growth between 2010 and 2020.
+“Behavioral Health Policy” and “Aging Policy” include two recent studies by CHI for DOH.
+They were authored by Susan Wilger and me and address workforce recruitment and retention issues with (1) an analysis of problems with silos in training and certification; (2) lack of alignment between training and certification and provider needs, funding sources and program and services provided, especially in rural areas; (3) fragmentation among funding sources and their requirements; and (4) difficulties that many providers face with Medicaid contracting and billing.
 3

 Shortages Amid a Picture of Significant Growth in the Healthcare Sector